 - the implications of Solvency II for regulatory capital, group structures, governance arrangements and other strategic matters

 Allianz SE on 10-year bancassurance distribution agreements with HSBC for life insurance in Asia and life insurance and pensions products in Turkey.

-Brit, Direct Line and esure on their IPOs.
+Brit, China Re, Direct Line and esure on their IPOs.